CmlLib/CmlLib.Core-wiki/en/cmllib.core/getting-started/MinecraftPath.md

 ### Inheritence

-{% hint style="info" %}
+!!! info "Information"
     When receiving a relative path as an argument, make sure to convert it to an absolute path and store it.
-{% endhint %}

 Create derived class of `MinecraftPath`, and override methods.
-Each methods (`CreateDirs`, `NormalizePath`, etc) are described in [#methods](MinecraftPath.md#methods "mention").
+Each methods (`CreateDirs`, `NormalizePath`, etc) are described in [Methods](#methods).

 ```csharp
 class MyMinecraftPath : MinecraftPath